sudam/ExpressRESTfulAPI/README.md

 # ExpressRESTfulAPI

-Building a RESTful API using Express JS
+Building a RESTful API using Express JS.
+Eg: CRUD functions to manipulate Genres table in a Movies database.

 ## Resources